-Fibroid growth: Uterine fibroids, which can develop in or around the uterus, can create a fallopian tube blockage; it’s particularly likely to occur at the point where the tube connects to the uterus.
+Fibroid growth: Uterine fibroids, which can develop in or around the uterus, can create a fallopian tube blockage which is likely to occur at the point where the tube connects to the uterus.

 Surgical scars: If you’ve had pelvic surgery, particularly if the surgery involved your fallopian tubes, scar tissue from your procedure may create a blockage.

-Pelvic Inflammatory Disease: This fairly common infection of the female reproductive system, when gone untreated, can create scar tissue that blocks the fallopian tubes.
+Pelvic inflammatory disease: This fairly common infection of the female reproductive system, when left untreated, can create scar tissue that blocks the fallopian tubes.
 It’s also the condition most commonly associated with hydrosalpinx, a fluid-filled fallopian tube.

-Tuberculosis: Genital Tuberculosis mostly involves fallopian tubes in all cases and therefore an important cause of tubal blockage.
+Tuberculosis: Genital tuberculosis mostly involves fallopian tubes in all cases and is, therefore, an important cause of tubal blockage.

 Diagnosing blocked fallopian tubes

-- The procedure begins much like a pelvic exam — you’ll sit reclined, legs spread, and your doctor will open your vagina with a speculum and clean your cervix.
+- The procedure begins much like a pelvic exam.
+You sit reclined, legs spread, and your doctor will open your vagina with a speculum and clean your cervix.
 You will be injected with local anesthesia.

 - Dye is then inserted into the cervix.
-There are two ways in which this can be done — a cannula, which is a thin tube used to administer medication or fluid as the cervix is held still, or a thin plastic tube which uses a small inflated balloon to stay in place within the uterus.
+There are two ways in which this can be done — a cannula, or thin tube used to administer medication or fluid as the cervix is held still, or a thin plastic tube which uses a small inflated balloon to stay in place within the uterus.

 - After the x-rays have been obtained, the tube or cannula will be removed from your cervix.
-You should expect to have some draining and discharge in the days following, though this is more significant for women who have blocked tubes.
+Expect some draining and discharge in the days following, especially among women with blocked tubes.
 Most of the fluid will be absorbed back into the body if your tubes aren’t blocked.

-- While you can’t cure blocked fallopian tubes through lifestyle changes, doctors and experts recommend the following efforts to boost chances at conception:
+- While you can’t cure blocked fallopian tubes through lifestyle changes, doctors and experts recommend the following efforts to boost chances of conception: